-(Note: If using ezyCollect’s automated payment reminders, you can set up your email template with drag and drop merge fields like ‘total amount overdue’ and an ‘overdue invoice table’.
+(Note: If using ezyCollect’s automated payment reminders, you can set up your email templates with drag and drop merge fields like ‘total amount overdue’, an ‘overdue invoice table’, and a ‘Pay Now’ button for online payments.
 The system collates all relevant information for you.)

 - Use SMS for bulletin or alert style messages.

 - Keep characters to around 200.

 - Preview your message to ensure the reader doesn’t need to scroll too far.